Tips for a successful winter bicycling experience:

 - Obey all traffic signs, signals and laws.

-- Have an alternative plan (like a bus pass) to get home if icy or snowy conditions develop.
+- Have an alternative plan (like the bus, or someone who could pick you up) to get home if icy or snowy conditions develop.

-- Every Intercity Transit fixed route bus has a rack for 2 bikes, and bikes ride free.
+- Every Intercity Transit fixed route bus (except The One) has a rack for 2 bikes.
+Bikes and humans ride free.

 - Go slower when turning and allow for greater stopping distances when the road is wet.